Family Vacation Fun

 If your children typically chafe at museums, Lago Martiánez has found the answer by combining a series of beautiful blue swimming pools with contemporary sculpture.
 It’s part water park, part contemporary art museum — the brainchild of celebrated Canary artist César Manrique.

 - Dine on the Water.

-Keep the water theme going by having dinner overlooking the ocean at Los Roques.
-The restaurant is on the marina in Santa Cruz, with gorgeous views of Los Abrigos harbor and the island itself.
+Keep the water theme going by having dinner overlooking the ocean at El Mirador.
+The cliff-top location of our restaurant offers gorgeous views to La Gomera island.
 Enjoy fresh seafood and meat, all artfully plated, as the sun sets on a day well spent.

 - Monkey Park.

 Get up close and personal with primates and other mammals (like lemurs) at this small park.
 Young children can feel comfortable feeding the guinea pigs that populate the park while older kids can be wowed by all the species of monkeys.

 Keep your kids glued to the action at OverSeas, with traditional Teppanyaki chefs flipping knives, sauces and almost anything else they can get their hands on.
 Sit up close to the grill and watch your lunch be prepared with the sharpest of knife skills.

 Submarine Safaris takes you under the water on a special diving submarine, where you are able to see the creatures of the ocean directly out your window without getting wet.
 The battery-operated submarines are environmentally friendly, and the divers pay special attention to taking care of the stingrays that are prevalent in the waters off Marina San Miguel.